-If a student engages in any of the above-prohibited activities, that student will be subject to disciplinary action.
-This action will include the filing of criminal charges and may include dismissal from the college.
 Terra State Community College reserves the right to warn, reprimand, suspend or dismiss any student or employee who violates the college conduct and discipline policy or the law.
 The college's response will depend on the severity of the offense, number of previous offenses and extenuating circumstances.
-For students, all college judicial and appeal procedures will be followed except in rare cases when the possibility of imminent danger exists.
+For students, all college judicial and appeals procedures will be followed except in rare cases when the possibility of imminent danger exists.
 For employees, due process will be followed.